 Temperatures have fallen in the Toronto area.
 The days are shorter.
 There’s a pervasive feeling that autumn is over and winter will be arriving shortly.
-Along with the nip in the air, there’s also a festive feeling as holiday displays appear in shop windows and the malls fill with the sound of carols.
-There might not be any snow on the ground yet but Toronto is ready to celebrate the holidays.
-Parades, tree lighting ceremonies, shopping, skating, and holiday shows: there’s Christmas events in Toronto for every family to enjoy.
+There’s a nip in the air.
+A festive feeling as holiday displays appear in shop windows.

 The Santa Claus Parade

 The holiday season in Toronto kicks off each year with the Santa Claus Parade on November 20, 2021.
 The parade has been a tradition in Toronto for well over 100 years and is the longest running children’s parade in the world.

 Animated floats, marching bands, celebrity clowns, costumed participants, and of course, Jolly Old St. Nicholas, make their way through the streets of downtown Toronto past cheering crowds.

 Note: Normally, thousands of Torontonians line the streets to watch the parade each year but in 2021, not spectators will be allowed.
 The 117th Annual Santa Claus Parade will air on Saturday, Dec.
 5 at 7 p.m. on CTV.

 Look for current hotel deals in Toronto.
 As a Booking.com affiliate Trekaroo is thrilled to offer our readers the lowest rates.

 In addition to the tree lighting, the festive event includes performances by musicians, a fireworks show, and an outdoor skating party at the Nathan Phillips Square ice rink outside City Hall.

 Holiday Shopping at The Distillery Winter Village (aka: Toronto Christmas Market)